-Pentosan sulfate is derived from beech wood trees and has been approved in Australia for human use as tablets for the treatment of Interstitial cystitis.
-It is also approved in veterinary use as an injection for the treatment of arthritis.
-It stimulates re-growth of new cartilage in the joint which can treat osteoarthritis.
+Pentosan polysulfate is derived from beech wood trees and has been approved in Australia for human use for the treatment of Interstitial cystitis.
+It also stimulates re-growth of new cartilage in the joint which can treat osteoarthritis.
 It does this by promoting cartilage synthesis and inhibits its breakdown.
 It also improves the bio-synthesis of high molecular weight hyaluronan, a key component of joint fluid.
 And finally, it increases blood flow through the capillaries that serve the cartilage cells themselves.
 If you increase blood flow to these cells, they’re more likely to stay healthy and arthritis-free; there’s increasing suspicion that poor blood flow itself may be a major contributor to osteoarthritis.

 For anyone, patient or physician, familiar with the suffering from arthritis, this is an extraordinary discovery.
 The amount of time it takes to regenerate enough cartilage to be pain free depends upon where in the body the arthritis is located.
 Since the hip joint is the largest joint, it takes the longest to repair.
 The knee joint will take less time, and the hands and spine will respond the quickest.
 Essentially, you use the product until you are out of pain.

-Pentosan taken orally as tablets exhibits poor absorption so Dr. Roby Mitchell (Dr Fitt), a US doctor, developed Pentosan Nasal Spray.
-He has had a great deal of success treating patients – even those well into their 80′s!
+Pentosan has long been available orally for Interstitial cystitis however it exhibits poor absorption so Dr. Roby Mitchell (Dr Fit), a US doctor, developed pentosan nasal spray back in the early 2000’s when we first became aware of its potential to treat osteoporosis.
+He has had a great deal of success with many patients – even those well into their 80′s.